noreta/5min/_posts/2017-04-15-dataviz-with-ihaskell-notebook.md

 ## Designing before coding

-Next, I needed to figure out how to create the heatmaps.
-I spent some time asking around on IRC and with NY Haskell's weekend office hours crew about charting libraries.
+Next, I needed to figure out how to get data from posts into a format for drawing the heatmaps.
+I asked around on IRC and with NY Haskell's weekend office hours crew about charting libraries.
 All signs pointed to asking on IRC, where someone suggested the Plots library since it had heatmap.
 Verified that the heatmap takes a list of lists to make the workflow similar to Python (for closer data triangulation later and comparison of methods).

 Onward I pressed, trying to figure out how to get the list of timestamps into a nested list.
 The approach from Python, which is like a kindergarten student placing items in a cubby hole, didn't seem to work as well here since I did not know how to work with keeping a data structure for inserting lists at specific indices.
 This is a point where familiarity with a language lets you have more options - I didn't know how to build the metaphorical shelves for shelving data.
 What did I do instead?